-A payment instruction either on debit leg or credit leg in Cross-Border Payment may fail due to various reasons such as loss of network connectivity, failure of core banking system of BFIs, failure of integration middleware, incorrect beneficiary details, other business or technical reasons or failure at IPP network.
-Following are the major cases of transaction failure and process for exception handling, some of which will be automated, whereas others may require manual intervention by the member BFIs.
+In every cross-border payment, reconciliation and exception handling are critical to ensure the smooth transaction processing, minimizing disputes, and maintaining financial integrity across the systems.
+A payment instruction, either on sender side or receiver side of cross-border payment, may fail due to various reasons such as loss of network connectivity, failure of core banking system of BFIs, failure of integration middleware, incorrect beneficiary details, other business or technical reasons or failure at IPP network.
+The details of such exception handling shall be included for each corridor and use case specific to the respective sections.